L

 Reliability Verdict

-The Porsche PDK transmission is mechanically robust, but a single distance sensor failure can trigger a $37,000 dealer replacement quote.
+The Porsche PDK transmission is mechanically solid, but a single distance sensor failure can trigger a $37,000 dealer replacement quote.
 Specialist repairs reduce this to $2,500.
 Knowing the difference is worth $34,500.

 Executive Intelligence Summary